 Here are some snapshots of how life has changed around Joplin:

 The ghostly moonscape left behind by the EF-5 tornado was made more eerie by months of debris removal that took away piles of rubble, leaving rows of foundations and little else.
-More than 8,000 structures_ the vast majority of them homes _ were damaged or destroyed, directly affecting at least 17,000 people.
+More than 8,000 residential structures and businesses _ the vast majority of them homes _ were damaged or destroyed, directly affecting at least 17,000 people.

 Eleven months after the storm, more than $310 million in building permits were issued as construction began and life slowly but steadily returned to the city's south side.
-Big-box retail chains have rebuilt and are open for business.
-Smaller shops along Rangeline Road, the city's main strip, have also returned.
+Big-box retail chains have rebuilt and are open for business, and smaller shops along Rangeline Road, the city's main strip, have also returned.

-The once-bustling St. John's Regional Medical Center _ reduced by the storm to a dangerous shell that had to be demolished with a wrecking ball _ is being rebuilt as "Mercy Hospital Joplin."
-The United Arab Emirates recently donated $5 million to develop the hospital's first neonatal intensive care unit.
+The once-bustling St. John's Regional Medical Center _ reduced by the storm to a dangerous shell that had to be demolished with the help of a wrecking ball _ is being rebuilt as "Mercy Hospital Joplin."
+It recently received a $5 million donation from the United Arab Emirates to develop the hospital's first neonatal intensive care unit.

 Overall, American taxpayers are expected to supply about $500 million in recovery money in the form of federal and state disaster aid, low-interest loans and local bonds.
 Almost one-fifth of that money has been paid to contractors who hauled off an estimated 3 million cubic yards of debris.

 The tornado damaged or destroyed 10 public schools, including Joplin High School.
 Tuesday's anniversary ceremonies were expected to include groundbreakings at three schools _ an elementary school, a middle school and the high school, which is scheduled to reopen in 2014.